QubesOS/qubes-core-admin-client/doc/manpages/qvm-service.rst

     Enabling this service will result in an empty /etc/resolv.conf.
     The functionality is implemented in /usr/lib/qubes/setup-ip.

+lightdm:
+    Default: enabled in GPU and VNC GuiVM

+    Start `lightdm` on boot which prevent `qubes-gui-agent` to start.
+    In this case, `lightdm` is responsible to start the `X.org` server.

+guivm:
+    Default: enabled in GuiVM

+    Enable common mandatory functionalities in a GuiVM.

+guivm-gui-agent:
+    Default: enabled for hybrid GuiVM

+    When enabled, it starts hybrid GuiVM specific functionality.

+guivm-vnc:
+    Default: enabled for VNC GuiVM

+    When enabled, it starts VNC GuiVM specific functionality.

 Authors
 =======
 | Joanna Rutkowska <joanna at invisiblethingslab dot com>
 | Rafal Wojtczuk <rafal at invisiblethingslab dot com>
 | Marek Marczykowski <marmarek at invisiblethingslab dot com>
+| Frédéric Pierret <frederic dot pierret at qubes dash os dot org>